Nimrod2022/chicago-crime-AD/README.md

 # Chicago Crime Watch (CCW) Project

-This project is a sophisticated data visualization platform designed to provide insightful and interactive crime statistics for various districts in Chicago.
+CCW project is a crime visualization platform designed to provide insightful and interactive crime statistics for various districts in Chicago.
 The application is developed with data from the Chicago Data Portal to offer users an intuitive interface for analyzing crime trends and patterns.

 <img src="https://drive.google.com/uc?export=view&id=1Icxu9oeA6Tgn0xG2clbTiHVlaaSimC3C" alt="Alt Text" width="75%" height="auto%">